Azure/AzureStack-Tools/ComputeAdmin/README.md

 $ISOPath = "<Path to ISO>"
 New-Server2016VMImage -ISOPath $ISOPath -TenantId $aadTenant
 ```

+This command may show a popup prompt that can be ignored without issue.

 To ensure that the Windows Server 2016 VM Image has the latest cumulative update, provide the -IncludeLatestCU parameter.